-The Wildwood boardwalk stretches about two miles from Cresse Avenue in the south to 15th Avenue in the north.
-In summer it’s a kaleidoscope of activity: Kids scream from the tops of roller coasters, bright yellow Sightseer trams trundle by with their perpetual refrain (“Watch the tram car, please”), seagulls wheel overhead, and the air is redolent with the sweet smells of funnel cake and cotton candy.
+Wildwood Boardwalk stretches about two miles from Cresse Avenue in the south to 15th Avenue in the north.
+During summer, it’s a kaleidoscope of activity: Kids scream from the tops of roller coasters, bright yellow Sightseer trams trundle by with their perpetual refrain (“Watch the tram car, please.”), seagulls wheel overhead, and the air is redolent with the sweet smells of funnel cake and cotton candy.

 The boardwalk’s shops, arcades, amusement parks, golf courses, and eateries can easily keep you entertained all day long.
-If you get tired, hop aboard one of the eco-friendly electric tram cars, which run the length of the boardwalk from 11:00 a.m. until the amusement parks close.
-You can pay per ride, purchase a hop-on/hop-off daily wristband, or buy a book of 25 single-ride tickets.
-The tram cars have been shuttling beachgoers and up and down the boardwalk since the summer of 1949.
+If you get tired, hop aboard one of the eco-friendly electric tram cars, which run the length of the boardwalk, typically from 11:00 a.m. until whenever the amusement parks close that day.
+You can pay per ride ($3.50), purchase a hop-on-hop-off daily wristband ($7), or buy a book of single-ride tickets ($15 for 5; $29 for 10; $60 for 25).
+These iconic tram cars have been shuttling beachgoers and up and down Wildwood’s boardwalk since the summer of 1949.

 Ride the Rides and Slide the Slides

-Three massive piers stretch from the boardwalk across the beach, featuring roller coasters, waterslides, and rides of all sizes—including a giant Ferris wheel offering panoramic views over the Atlantic Ocean and Wildwood Beach.
-Families will never run out of things to do at Morey’s Piers, which encompasses three amusement park areas and two water parks.
+Three massive piers stretch from Wildwood’s boardwalk across the beach, featuring roller coasters, water slides, and other rides of all sizes—including a giant Ferris wheel that provides panoramic views over the Atlantic Ocean and Wildwood, NJ.
+Families will never run out of things to do at Morey’s Piers, encompassing three amusement park areas and two water parks.

 Offerings for little ones include an old-timey carousel and kid-sized trains and boats.
-Thrill seekers should head to the Adventure Pier for a heart-pounding ride on the Skycoaster, which will hurtle you more than 100 feet into the air above the beach.
+Thrill seekers should head to Adventure Pier for a heart-pounding ride on the Skycoaster, which hurtles you more than 100 feet into the air above Wildwood Beach.

 Take a Morning Bike Ride

-What sets the Wildwoods apart from just about any other Jersey Shore community is their collection of motels, diners, and other historical buildings from the 1950s and early ’60s.
-Neon signs, plastic palm trees, bright colors, and angular roofs are hallmarks of this architectural style, dubbed “Doo Wop” after the music of the era.
+What sets the Wildwoods apart from just about any other Jersey Shore community is its collection of motels, diners, and other historical buildings from the 1950s and early ’60s.
+Neon signs, plastic palm trees, bright colors, and angular roofs are hallmarks of this retro architectural style, dubbed “Googie architecture,” or “Doo Wop architecture,” after the music of the era.

-You can learn more at the Doo Wop Experience, housed in a former 1960s diner.
-This small museum features a collection of signs, furniture, and memorabilia from the Doo Wop era.
-The museum runs “Back to the 50s Neon Night” trolley tours on select summer nights to show visitors the best Doo Wop architecture around town.
-Call 609-523-1958 for information and reservations.
+You can learn more at the Doo Wop Preservation League Museum, housed in a former 1960s diner.
+This small, colorful museum features a collection of signs, furniture, and memorabilia from the Doo Wop era.
+The museum also runs “Back to the ’50s” trolley tours on select summer nights to show visitors the best Doo Wop architecture around town.
+Call (609) 729-4000 for information and reservations.

 Can’t get enough Doo Wop?
-Stay in one of dozens of retro-style motels located around the Wildwoods.
-Examples include the Starlux Boutique Hotel in Wildwood, the Caribbean Motel in Wildwood Crest, and the Lollipop Motel in North Wildwood.
+Stay in one of the Wildwoods’ dozens of midcentury-style motels, including the Starlux Boutique Hotel in Wildwood, Caribbean Motel in Wildwood Crest, or Lollipop Motel in North Wildwood.

-Think “Jersey Shore,” and you probably imagine eating lots of pizza and ice cream.
-Of course, you can find plenty of both: Try Sam’s Pizza Palace, which has been serving up great slices since 1957, or Cool Scoops for sweet treats in a 50s-style ice cream parlor.
-But there are plenty of other options for hungry foodies.
+Think “Jersey Shore food,” and you’ll probably think pizza and ice cream.
+Of course, you can find plenty of both in Wildwood, NJ: Try Sam’s Pizza Palace, which has been serving up great slices since 1957, or Cool Scoops for sweet treats in a ’50s-style ice cream parlor.
+But Wildwood also has plenty of other options for hungry travelers.

-One favorite fine-dining option is Beach Creek Oyster Bar & Grille, where you can savor seafood and steak on a deck overlooking the bay.
-(Come at sunset for the best views.)
-Pacific Grill offers a reasonably priced three-course prix-fixe menu every night, along with a la carte dishes such as crab cakes and braised short ribs.
+One favorite fine-dining option in Wildwood, NJ, is Beach Creek Oyster Bar & Grill, where you can enjoy seafood and steak on a deck overlooking the bay; come at sunset for great views.
+Pacific Grill Wildwood, for its part, offers a reasonably priced three-course prix-fixe menu nightly, along with à la carte dishes such as crabcakes and braised short ribs.

-For more casual fare, head to Maui’s Dog House, where you can choose from 29 hot dog toppings such as sauerkraut, cheese, bacon, and spinach.
-The final product is served in a plastic dog bowl.
-Also in North Wildwood is The Surfing Pig, which serves up burgers, BBQ, and seafood with a side of bay views.
+For more casual fare in Wildwood, NJ, head to Maui’s Doghouse, where you can choose from more than 30 hot dog toppings, like beer-cooked sauerkraut, homemade chili, spicy brown mustard, and spinach sauteed in garlic and white wine.
+The final product comes to you in a plastic dog bowl.
+Also in North Wildwood is The Surfing Pig, serving up burgers, barbecue, and seafood with a side of lovely bay views.

 Get on the Water

-In the Wildwoods, the ocean and the bay offer more than just pretty views.
-Fun things to do in Wildwood on the water include fishing, kayaking, surfing, and wildlife watching.
-You can even take a pirate cruise.
+In the Wildwoods, the ocean and bay offer more than just pretty views.
+Fun things to do in Wildwood, NJ, on the water include fishing, kayaking, surfing, and wildlife watching.
+You can even take a swashbuckling “pirate cruise.”

-The Starlight Fleet offers fishing trips and whale- and dolphin-watching excursions.
-At Lakeview Docks, you can rent WaveRunners, kayaks, fishing boats, swan pedal boats, and standup paddleboards.
-Ocean Outfitters offers surfing lessons and board rentals.
+The Starlight Fleet offers fishing trips as well as whale- and dolphin-watching excursions.
+At Lakeview Docks, you can rent WaveRunners, kayaks, fishing boats, swan-shaped pedal boats, and standup paddleboards.
+And Ocean Outfitters offers surfing lessons and board rentals.

 Play a Round of Golf

-There are several golf courses within an easy drive of the Wildwoods.
-Laguna Oaks offers 10 holes spread across 200 acres in Cape May Court House, about a 15-minute drive from downtown Wildwood.
-The beautiful 18-hole course at Cape May National Golf Club is built around a private bird sanctuary.
+There are several golf courses within an easy drive of Wildwood, NJ.
+In Cape May Court House, about a 15-minute drive from downtown Wildwood, Laguna Oaks offers 10 holes spread across 200 acres.
+And the beautiful 18-hole course at Cape May National Golf Club was built around a private bird sanctuary.

 If mini-golf is more your thing, you don’t have to look far.
-Popular courses in Wildwood include Island Miniature Golf (which also has a rock-climbing wall), Dragon’s Lair (an indoor black-light course with a medieval theme), and Harbor Light Golf (which also sells ice cream).
+Popular courses in Wildwood, NJ, include Island Miniature Golf, which also has a rock-climbing wall; Dragon’s Lair Mini Golf, a medieval-themed indoor blacklight course; and Harbor Light Golf, which also sells ice cream.

-Some of the best things to do in Wildwood only happen once a year.
-The International Kite Festival kicks off the summer season on Memorial Day Weekend, and is followed by other annual events like the National Marbles Tournament in June, the New Jersey State Barbecue Championship in July, and the Wildwoods Baby Parade in August.
-Autumn brings festivals such as the Seafood & Music Festival and Fabulous 50s and Beyond weekend, both held in October.
+Some of the best things to do in Wildwood, NJ, only happen once a year.
+Wildwoods International Kite Festival kicks off summer on Memorial Day weekend, followed by other annual events like the National Marbles Tournament in June, the New Jersey State Barbecue Championship in July, and the Wildwoods Baby Parade in August.
+Autumn brings the Wildwoods Food & Music Festival and the Fabulous ’50s & Beyond Weekend, both held in October.

-For more information about what’s on during your trip, see this events calendar.
+For more information about what’s on during your trip, refer to the Wildwoods’ events calendar.